 But neither is living in a city.
 Employees just don’t necessarily want, or need, to live where employers are based.

 Here’s a list of Hubs and Co-Working Spaces in Ireland

 Local hubs for remote workers can really contribute to the community – socially, not just economically – and provide a vital space for remote workers to avoid isolation and get great stuff done.
 Without necessarily wearing their pyjamas.

-9. There’s a call for tax breaks for remote workers.
 Not sure about this.
 When you’re already saving on commuting costs and mostly a lower cost of living.
 Or if you’re a contractor you might be availing of self-employed tax advantages already.
-But to encourage people to take the leap, then, yes, maybe its worth it to get people off the road and out of the doctors surgeries suffering from stress-related conditions.
+But to encourage people to take the leap, then, yes, maybe it’s worth it to get people off the road and out of the doctors’ surgeries suffering from stress-related conditions.

 At the end of the day, happier people are more productive!